lfuhrer/AGnAI/resources/notes.md

 As of now, quality layers are point shapefile.
 Do we have a polygon shapefile to identify them?

 What is the complete name of the quality column headers?
 What units are they in?

+# Notes from Meeting Jan 14th

+Shy North 2019 and 2021 have treatments.
+John Weaver 2021 is skp-row, but does not appear on files.
+For 2021 season, Luke just got fiber quality yesterday,

+bales/ac or lbs/ac.
+1 module made up of seed cotton (fiber, seed, trash), pre-gin.
+lbs/ac is seed cotton.
+bales/ac is derived from seed cotton (40% of lbs/ac is actually lint that then expressed as bales/ac), lint/gin turnout.

+irrigated ~ 2 bales/ac
+micronaire has a quadratic response with loan, depending on whether it is under or over mature.